 - It keeps segments of the community informed of their business.
 For example, in the case of official committees, the messages could contain minutes, updates, and announcements.
 This would include instructors who send official email to the students in their courses.

-Announcements that do not meet these requirements of urgency and/or critical information, should seek other methods of relaying their information, such as Morning Mail (for announcements) and Brown's online events calendar.
+Announcements that do not meet these requirements of urgency and/or critical information, should seek other methods of relaying their information, such as Today@Brown and Brown's online events calendar.

 It is acknowledged that the membership list of particular groups belongs to the offices which maintain them.
 As such, these list owners have the right to communicate with their constituents as they deem best, and may send out bulk email to those groups without need of further authorization.
 In addition, these offices can delegate to other offices or individuals the authority to communicate with these groups.
 In general, it is expected that this delegation will parallel the existing delegation models of paper-based mailings.